 No authentic statistics are available.

-Missed abortion, inventible Abortion or incomplete abortion services available in private sector also.
+Missed abortion, inventible Abortion, or incomplete abortion services available in the private sector also.

 D&C, EVA, MVA, MMA with Mife, Miso, MMA with Miso alone, MMA with Methotrexate Miso.